 In April 2011, OCRFA signed an amendment to its existing operating lease.
 OCRFA relocated to a new office in the same building.
 The terms of the lease were through September 2018.
 The initial fixed monthly rent was \$9,321 with annual increases of 2.25% each year.
-Prior to year end, OCRFA signed an amendment to its existing operating lease, agreeing to move to a new location in the same building and extending the term through 2027.
+During 2016, OCRFA signed an amendment to its existing operating lease, agreeing to move to a new location in the same building and extending the term through 2027.
 OCRFA also leases storage space in the same building.

-In addition, OCRFA assumed the lease of the former OCNA offices, which extends through July 2019.
+In addition, OCRFA assumed the lease of the former OCNA offices in Washington, D.C., which extends through July 2019.